 It’s common knowledge that full-time female workers earn 79 cents to the dollar compared to their male counterparts in average in America.
 While there are many reasons given, such as women working fewer hours or choosing lower paying jobs, research shows that even when statistics are adjusted for number of hours worked, number of services provided, and overall experience, women are still making less than men.
-These findings also hold true for the medical field.
+These findings also hold true for the medical field, where in fields such as orthopedics the number of females is staggeringly low.

 A new study published in the Postgraduate Medical Journal found female physicians receive $18,677 less than their male counterparts in Medicare reimbursements.
 The study looked at data from more than 3 million Medicare claims from 2012 and adjusted for the criteria stated above.
 Before adjustments, female physicians received $34,126 less than their male counterparts.
 In 1999, male physicians beginning their career in New York earned $3600 more than their female counterparts.
 Fast forward to 2008, and the data shows male physicians are making $16,819 more, creating a gap of over 4.5 times more than in 1999.
 Although there may be many reasons for the gender wage gap in the medical field getting worse, this data shows an unnerving trend within the medical profession.